-- It may not be possible to complete aided word recognition tasks, depending on the child's language development level. - Aided sound field measurements for verification may not be obtainable until the child is older. - The sound processor can be technically verified using a skull simulator in the same way as described in the adult fitting section, page 9.
+- It may not be possible to complete aided word-recognition tasks, depending on the child's language development level. - Aided sound field measurements for verification may not be obtainable until the child is older. - The sound processor can be technically verified using the interacoustics SKS 10 Skull Simulator in the same way as described in the adult fitting section, page 9.